gautamgitspace/Software-Defined-Routing/README.md

 2. Link cost update notification propagation and network convergence.
 3. Router failure handling and network convergence.
 4. Listening to Controller codes and responding to controller with appropriate responses.

+More to add. . .
+File transfers between the routers, File Stats Management etc.